 Governor Pillen’s Trade Mission Wraps Up in Czech Republic, Continues to Germany

-LINCOLN, NE – This weekend, Governor Jim Pillen will conclude the first leg of his trade mission to Central Europe, holding his final meetings in the Czech Republic before continuing to Germany.
+Last weekend, Governor Jim Pillen concluded the first leg of his trade mission to Central Europe, holding his final meetings in the Czech Republic before continuing to Germany.

 Gov. Pillen and members of the state delegation arrived in the Czech Republic on Nov.
 7, where they were welcomed with an evening reception at the residence of U.S. Ambassador Bijan Sabet.